danielliao11/commons-util/README.md

 ###Version History:
 - 0.0.1-SNAPSHOT
   - Initial version:
-    - ArrayUtil has been complete, and passed test.
+    - ArrayUtil has been completed, and passed test.
-    - MathUtil has been complete, and passed test.
+    - MathUtil has been completed, and passed test.
-    - ConvertUtil has been complete, and passed test.
+    - ConvertUtil has been completed, and passed test.
-    - DateFormat has been complete, and passed test.
+    - DateFormat has been completed, and passed test.
+    - JsonUtil has been completed, and passed test
-    - StringUtil : 20%.
+    - StringUtil : 40%.